-iCloud, which replaced MobileMe in 2011, is Apple's remote storage and cloud computing service, and allows you to access your photos, contacts, email, bookmarks and documents anywhere you can get online.
-It's a useful and - if you can manage with the pretty stingy storage allocation - free set of services, available to anyone with an iPhone, iPad, Apple TV, Mac or even Windows PC.
+iCloud is Apple's remote storage and cloud computing service, and allows you to access your photos, contacts, email, bookmarks and documents anywhere you can get online.
+It's a useful and - if you can manage with the pretty stingy storage allocation - free set of services, available to anyone with an iPhone, iPad, iPod touch, Apple TV or Mac; even Windows PC owners can get involved.

-In this article we explain how to set up iCloud on any of those devices: how to sign up for an Apple ID and iCloud account, and how to activate iCloud in general and specific iCloud services in particular.
+In this article we explain how to set up iCloud on any of those devices.
+We show how to sign up for an Apple ID and iCloud account, and how to activate iCloud in general, and for specific services.

 Create an Apple ID